 |

-This does mean the odd spam message
+This does mean the odd spam message will make it into

-folder, a job only a human can do.
+emails will need rescuing from your Junk folder, a job only a human can do.

-To take advantage of our anti-spam system you need to modify the DNS MX records for your email domain to point
+To take advantage of our anti-spam system you'll need to modify the MX records

 There's more information on MX records here.